-The tournament lasts from the 19th January until the 1st February.
-Full list of the schedule/order of play can be found here:
+The tournament lasts from the 18th until the 31st January.
+Full list of seedings and the schedule/order of play to follow

 The Australian Open has been one of the first top sporting events to fully embrace live online streaming and offers an extensive range of both live and delayed coverage via their official website:

 There are however broadcast rights issues, so whether this will work for you will depend on your location.
 They do also maintain an excellent Youtube page, with loads of streaming video regularly uploaded, and some live coverage:

 In the US, you can also watch online via ESPN, who are offering over 100 live hours on ESPN2 and a massive 600 hours via ESPN3.
 To watch ESPN online, visit:

 If you're planning on some time in Melbourne and Victoria during the Australian Open and looking for somewhere to stay then you can check out availability and make online reservations for local hotels here.